 The presence of this fringe category, the Kolis in multifarious roles throughout the eighteenth century is important.
-In the region's power relations they numerously figure as an undefined and incongruent component often styled as zamindars.
-Though they appear to be located at the lower rungs in the hierarchy of the region's power relations, their role in relation to the establishment and vicissitudes of the Nawabi regimes is impressively important.
-The last chapter carries an elaborate discussion on the kolis in the region.
-An attempt has been made to examine their antecedents and persistent presence in the province despite the travails of time.
+In the region's power relations they numerously figure as an undefined and incongruent component often stlyed as zamindars.
+Though they appear to be located at the lower rungs in the hierarchy of power relations, their role in the establishment and the vicissitudes of the Nawabi regimes is impressively important.